spatie/laravel-demo-mode/README.md

 });
 ```

-Unless you visit the url specified in the `grant_access_to_demo_url`-key of the config file first, visiting these routes will result in a redirect in to the url specified in the `redirect_unauthorized_users_to_url`-key of the config file.
+Unless you visit the url used by the `demoAccess` route macro first, visiting these routes will result in a redirect in to the url specified in the `redirect_unauthorized_users_to_url`-key of the config file.

 ## Changelog